Church of St. George, Varaždin

-The Church of St. George in Varaždin is Serbian Orthodox church in Croatia.
-The church is dedicated to Saint George.
+The Church of St. George is an Eastern Orthodox church located in Varaždin, Croatia.
+It is under jurisdiction of the Metropolitanate of Zagreb and Ljubljana of the Serbian Orthodox Church.
+The church is located inside of Varaždin's main market place.

+History

 Work on church were completed in 1884.
-The church is located inside of Varaždin's main market place.

-The Serbian Orthodox Church of St. George in Varaždin is one of the youngest Orthodox sacral buildings constructed in Croatian urban areas in the 19th century.
+Church of St. George in is one of the youngest Orthodox sacral buildings constructed in Croatian urban areas in the 19th century.
 After the 1781 Patent of Toleration issued by Joseph II, the first larger Orthodox churches began to be built in towns and cities of Croatia (Karlovac, Zagreb, Rijeka, Bjelovar, Koprivnica) and the Habsburg empire as a whole.